Deputy Chief of Mission Thomas M. Duffy

-Thomas M. Duffy is the Chargé d’Affaires a.i., pending the arrival of the next Ambassador.
-A career State Department Senior Foreign Service Officer, Tom assumed duties as Deputy Permanent Representative and Deputy Chief of Mission at the U.S. Mission to the UN Agencies in Rome in July 2016 and has served as Charge d’Affaires since August 2016.
+Thomas M. Duffy is a career State Department Senior Foreign Service Officer.
+Tom assumed duties as Deputy Permanent Representative and Deputy Chief of Mission at the U.S. Mission to the UN Agencies in Rome in July 2016 and has served as Charge d’Affaires from August 2016 to May 2019.
 He arrived in Italy after serving on the faculty of the U.S. National War College in Washington DC, teaching courses on strategy and policy.

 Much of Mr. Duffy’s career has focused on United Nations affairs.
 He served for four years in the UN Security Council and General Assembly as a member of the U.S. Mission to the UN in New York, and later for three years as the Director of the State Department’s Office of UN Political Affairs, responsible for supporting the U.S. Mission to the UN from Washington.